hugmanrique/Jacobin/README.md

 editor.write(importantData);
 ```

-Jacobin tries to follow the same semantics as the Java I/O streams API, so you are probably already familiar with most of them 😎
+Jacobin tries to follow the same semantics as the Java I/O streams API, so you are probably already familiar with them 😎

 You can read more about the [`LittleEndianFileEditor`](https://jitpack.io/com/github/hugmanrique/Jacobin/master-SNAPSHOT/javadoc/me/hugmanrique/jacobin/editor/LittleEndianFileEditor.html)
 and [`BigEndianFileEditor`](https://jitpack.io/com/github/hugmanrique/Jacobin/master-SNAPSHOT/javadoc/me/hugmanrique/jacobin/editor/BigEndianFileEditor.html) classes on their javadoc pages.